CognitiveBuilder/HelloCognitiveWorld/prerequisites/1-bluemix_account.md

 # Create your Bluemix account

 **Requirements**: None specific.
-You just need a web browser, and be able to connect to your email account and to IBM Bluemix console.
+You just need a web browser, and be able to connect to your email account and to the IBM Bluemix console.

 ## Objectives & Outlines